grain-lang/grain/stdlib/map.md

 update : (a, (Option<b> -> Option<b>), Map<a, b>) -> Void
 ```

-Updates a value in the map by calling an updater function that receives the previously stored value as an `Option`.
+Updates a value in the map by calling an updater function that receives the previously stored value as an `Option` and returns the new value to be stored as an `Option`.
 If the key didn't exist previously, the value will be `None`.
+If `None` is returned from the updater function, the key-value pair is removed.

 Parameters: